lukini/live-chat-bot/README.md

 - l?track - Start tracking a twitch user.
 Takes a username or id.
 Removes tracking if one isn't given.
 - l?status - Show current status of the bot's config
 - l?checkurl - Check the current stream url
-- l?tags - List all tags for the stream
+- l?tags - List all tags for the stream.
+Provide a VOD url to see previous tags if they exist.
 - l?cleartags - Clear the current tags
 - l?startstream - Manually start stream.
-For use when auto open is off.
-Takes a VOD url
+Only works when chat isn't open.
+Sets the VOD url given to it.
-- l?stream - Set the VOD url (use only if the stream didn't get set automatically)
+- l?setstream - Set the VOD url.
+Only use if the VOD didn't get found for some reason.
+- l?test - Tests if the bot has the permissions needed for the current channel.
+Output indicates if it worked.
+No output means it can't send messages.